 By Matthew J.L Ehret

 BIO: Matthew J.L.
 Ehret is a journalist, lecturer and founder of the Canadian Patriot Review and is an author at Fort-Russ.
-His works have been published in Executive Intelligence Review, Global Research, Global Times, The Duran, Nexus Magazine, Los Angeles Review of Books, Veterans Today and Sott.net.
+His works have been published in Executive Intelligence Review, Global Research, Global Times, The Duran, Nexus Magazine, Los Angeles Review of Books, VT and Sott.net.
 Matthew has also published the book “The Time has Come for Canada to Join the New Silk Road” and three volumes of the Untold History of Canada (available on untoldhistory.canadianpatriot.org).
 He can be contacted at [email protected]

 On March 26 President Trump, now relieved of the burden of the Russiagate investigation holding down his administration, has made the important strategic announcement that America will be reviving the John F. Kennedy space program to bring humanity back to the Moon with the intention to leap onwards to Mars.